Spinal manipulation: Potential for incident under-reporting

 Statistics on the reliability of incident reporting for injuries related to manipulation of the cervical spine vary.
 The RAND study assumed that only 1 in 10 cases would have been reported.
 However, Edzard Ernst surveyed neurologists in Britain for cases of serious neurological complications occurring within 24 hours of cervical spinal manipulation by various types of practitioners; 35 cases had been seen by the 24 neurologists who responded, but none of the cases had been reported.
 He concluded that under-reporting was close to 100%, rendering estimates "nonsensical."
 He therefore suggested that "clinicians might tell their patients to adopt a cautious approach and avoid the type of spinal manipulation for which the risk seems greatest: forceful manipulation of the upper spine with a rotational element."
 The NHS Centre for Reviews and Dissemination stated that the survey had methodological problems with data collection.
 Both NHS and Ernst noted that bias is a problem with the survey method of data collection.

 A 2001 study in the journal Stroke found that vertebrobasilar accidents (VBAs) were five times more likely in those aged less than 45 years who had visited a chiropractor in the preceding week, compared to controls who had not visited a chiropractor.
 No significant associations were found for those over 45 years.
 The authors concluded: "While our analysis is consistent with a positive association in young adults...
 The rarity of VBAs makes this association difficult to study despite high volumes of chiropractic treatment."
 The NHS notes that this study collected data objectively by using administrative data, involving less recall bias than survey studies, but the data were collected retrospectively and probably contained inaccuracies.

 Mis-attribution problems

 Studies of stroke and manipulation do not always clearly identify what professional has performed the manipulation.
 In some cases this has led to confusion and improper placement of blame.
 In a 1995 study, chiropractic researcher Allan Terrett, DC, pointed to this problem:

-"The words chiropractic and chiropractor have been incorrectly used in numerous publications dealing with SMT injury by medical authors, respected medical journals and medical organizations.
-In many cases, this is not accidental; the authors had access to original reports that identified the practitioner involved as a nonchiropractor.
-The true incidence of such reporting cannot be determined.
-Such reporting adversely affects the reader's opinion of chiropractic and chiropractors."

 This error was taken into account in a 1999 review of the scientific literature on the risks and benefits of manipulation of the cervical spine (MCS).
 Special care was taken, whenever possible, to correctly identify all the professions involved, as well as the type of manipulation responsible for any injuries and/or deaths.
 It analyzed 177 cases that were reported in 116 articles published between 1925 and 1997, and summarized: